 Clarence has funded healthcare for 57 patients in 12 countries.

-Hen is a 71-year-old rice farmer from Cambodia.
-She has three sons, four daughters, and twenty grandchildren.
-She enjoys listening to the monks pray on the radio at home when she has free time.
-Two years ago, Hen developed a cataract in each eye, causing her blurry vision and photophobia.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Hen learned about our medical partner, Children's Surgical Centre, she traveled for two hours seeking treatment.
-On February 27th, doctors will perform a small incision cataract surgery and an intraocular lens implant in each eye.
-After recovery, she will be able to see clearly.
-Now, she needs help to fund this $425 procedure.
-"I hope that I will be able to see clearly again so I can help look after my grandchildren and I can visit the pagoda."
+Ol is a 41-year-old rice farmer who, along with his wife, has three daughters, all of whom are in school.
+They work together on their farm, but he has been working less than past seasons due to his sight.
+When he is not working, Ol likes to watch boxing matches and play with his grandchildren.
+Two years ago, Ol developed a cataract in his right eye, causing him blurred vision and photophobia.
+He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
+When Ol learned about our medical partner, Children's Surgical Centre (CSC), he traveled for three-and-a-half hours seeking treatment.
+On August 2nd, doctors will perform a cataract surgery and lens implant in his right eye.
+After recovery, he will be able to see clearly.
+Now, CSC is requesting $229 to fund this procedure.
+Ol shares his plans post-recovery, "I hope that I can work well when my eyesight gets better, so I can start another vegetable garden and grow food for my family."

-Mbegesi is nine-year-old student from Tanzania and the second born in a family if three children.
-His parents are small-scale farmers with very limited income.
-Mbegesi has clubfoot of both feet.
+Gladness is a two-month-old baby girl from Tanzania and the last born in a family of two children.
+Both parents depend on small-scale farming for a living and their income is very limited.
+Gladness has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Mbegesi traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
-There, surgeons will perform clubfoot repair surgery on March 6th.
-Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Mbegesi's clubfoot repair.
-After treatment, he will be able to walk easily.
-Mbegesi’s father says, “His age mates are ahead in school.
-I would love to see him be able to walk like other normal children and be able to study with ease."
+Fortunately, Gladness traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
+There, surgeons will perform clubfoot repair surgery on August 11th.
+Our medical partner, African Mission Healthcare Foundation, is requesting $935 to fund Gladness's clubfoot repair.
+After treatment, she will be able to walk easily and wear shoes.
+Gladness’ mother shared: “Please help us, our daughter needs this treatment but the cost is too high for us to afford.”